verrazzano/docs/content/en/docs/troubleshooting/troubleshooting-application-deployment.md

 ```

 ### Review generated workload resources
-The processing of `Component` reference within an `ApplicationConfiguration` results in the generation of workload instances.
+The processing of a `Component` reference within an `ApplicationConfiguration` results in the generation of workloads.
-For example, a referenced `Component` component will result in the generation of a `VerrazzanoHelidonWorkload` workload instance.
+For example, a referenced `Component` might result in the generation of a `VerrazzanoHelidonWorkload` workload resource.
-In turn the `VerrazzanoHelidonWorkload` workload instance will be processed and result in the generation of related `Deployment` and `Service` resources.
+In turn the `VerrazzanoHelidonWorkload` workload resource will be processed and result in the generation of related `Deployment` and `Service` resources.

 If the expected workload resource, for example `VerrazzanoHelidonWorkload` is missing review the `oam-kubernetes-runtime` logs.
 If the expected related resources, for example `Deployment` or `Service` is missing review the `verrazzano-application-operator` logs.